 This Epiphone DR-100 Acoustic Guitar comes with a beautiful vintage sunburst.
 This is great for the older guitarists this likely conjures memories and nostalgia of the late 60’s and early 70’s.

 The quality of Epiphone is guaranteed, as a branch off the legendary Gibson franchise.
-For just $99 this is truly a steal.

 The quality in the tone would have you guessing the guitar cost much more than it’s price tag, and the same goes for the beautiful vintage sunburst finish.
 Rest assured, you will NOT be disappointed if you choose to invest the cash on this awesome starter guitar!